temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 To prevent "runaway" Workflow Executions, you can use the Workflow Execution Timeout, the Workflow Run Timeout, or both.
 A Workflow Execution Timeout can be used to limit the duration of Workflow Execution Chain, and a Workflow Run Timeout can be used to limit the duration an individual Workflow Execution (Run).

-You can use the [Continue-As-New](/docs/concepts/what-is-continue-as-new) feature to close the current Workflow Execution and create a new Workflow Execution in a single an atomic operation.
+You can use the [Continue-As-New](/docs/concepts/what-is-continue-as-new) feature to close the current Workflow Execution and create a new Workflow Execution in a single atomic operation.
 The Workflow Execution spawned from Continue-As-New has the same Workflow Id, a new Run Id, and a fresh Event History and is passed all the appropriate parameters.
 For example, it may be reasonable to use Continue-As-New once per day for a long-running Workflow Execution that is generating a large Event History.